Tars0523/ROS-tf2odom/README.md

 # ROS-tf2odom

-This code publishes odom information using the difference between the previous tf and the subsequent tf in a situation where tf is given at every time step.
+This code publishes odom information using the difference between the previous tf and the current tf in a situation where tf is given at every time step.
 ```c
 >> cd ~/catkin_ws/src
 >> git clone ~